H. S. Phoolka: Political career

 Phoolka joined the Aam Aadmi Party in January 2014.
 In the Lok Sabha election of 2014, he contested well from Ludhiana in Punjab on the Aam Admi Party (AAP) ticket but he lost to the Congress candidate Ravneet Singh Bittu by 19,709 votes.
 Phoolka contested 2017 Punjab assembly elections and won the Dhaka constituency defeating Akali leader Manpreet Singh Ayali.
+On 1 April 2026, Phoolka joined the Bharatiya Janata Party.

 Notable quotes

 The fight for justice by the riot victims sent a message that the powerful and the mighty could be challenged and demolished.
 They were like a rock and riot victims were like ants trying to push the rock.
 Over the years, with our efforts, we have been able to force the rock to roll and now it rolls like a football the moment we come near it.
 If we stop in our efforts, it would again become stationary and grow into a mountain.

 Before the 1984 riots, there were no criminals in politics.
 Criminals just followed the politicians.
 But 1984 made them realise people leading mobs and killing others could get elected and become leaders......So a way was opened for criminals to make politics a profession.